home-assistant/home-assistant.io/source/_includes/common-tasks/flashing_m1s_otg.md

 ## Flashing an ODROID-M1S

 Home Assistant can be flashed to an ODROID-M1S by connecting the device directly to your computer via the USB-OTG connection on the front of the board.
-Unlike other ODROID boards the M1S does not have a socket for an optionl eMMC module.
+Unlike other ODROID boards the M1S does not have a socket for an optional eMMC module.
 It also does not have a separate flash chip that holds a dedicated bootloader.
 Instead the M1S has a build-in 64GB eMMC soldered directly on the board that holds a petitboot bootloader by default.
 This guide will show you how to flash HAOS to the build-in eMMC.

-<ins>**Warning:</ins> This will erase the petitboot bootloader from the eMMC and replace it by a u-boot bootloader.
-After that it requires special tricks to re-flash a petitboot image again.
-If you wish to return to any official Hardkernel images then short the maskRom pads near the 40pin connector while booting from a [Hardkernel recovery image](https://wiki.odroid.com/odroid-m1s/getting_started/os_installation_guide?redirect=1#user_installer).**
+<ins>**Warning:</ins> Installing HAOS replaces the firmware and SPL on the eMMC with the mainline version provided by HAOS.
+As a result, it is not possible to use the SD card with the EMMC2UMS image anymore, because the mainline SPL is not compatible with U-Boot in the EMMC2UMS image at this time (February 2024).
+This does not pose any problem for standard use, just makes it more complicated in case you want to return to the Hardkernel-provided OS (see HK Recovery).**

 ### What you will need